-If the third phase of e-commerce is to become pervasive, interactions throughout this lifecycle must be standardised by the industries using it.
+If this open e-commerce environment is to become pervasive, interactions throughout this lifecycle must be standardised by the industries using it.
 Standardisation must take place at three levels:

-- 1. Standards for business-specific ontologies which describe goods, services and contracts being traded.
-These ensure that when one trader uses a set of terms to describe a given good, another trader will be able to interpret them accurately. - 2.
-Standards for specifying the format of advertisements, proposals, contracts and other constructs which are used during B2B interactions.
+- (1) Standards for business-specific ontologies which describe goods, services and contracts being traded.
+These ensure that when one trader uses a set of terms to describe a given good, another trader will be able to interpret them accurately. - (2) Standards for specifying the format of advertisements, proposals, contracts and other constructs which are used during B2B interactions.
 These standards would specify the syntax of these constructs, with the semantics being defined by the ontologies.
-Hence, these standards need not be business-specific. - 3.
-Standards that specify the protocols which traders use to interact with each other during different phases of the B2B lifecycle.
+Hence, these standards need not be business-specific. - (3) Standards that specify the protocols which traders use to interact with each other during different phases of the B2B lifecycle.
 These determine the messages that are sent back and forth containing the standard constructs described above.

-The ARPA knowledge-sharing project [25] was the first to tackle these standardisation issues, albeit in the domain of information exchange rather than e-commerce.
-Ontolingua [15] provides a tool for defining standard ontologies, KIF [12] a language for representing information and KQML [10] a set of messages for exchanging this information.
-The FIPA [11] agent standardisation effort has defined a messaging language, and protocols for conducting B2B interchanges such as auctions.
+The ARPA knowledge-sharing project [2] was the first to tackle these standardisation issues, albeit in the domain of information exchange rather than e-commerce.
+Ontolingua [3] provides a tool for defining standard ontologies, KIF [4] a language for representing information and KQML [5] a set of messages for exchanging this information.
+The FIPA [6] agent standardisation effort has defined a messaging language, and protocols for conducting B2B interchanges such as auctions.
 While some of the ideas developed in these efforts are clearly important (such as the notion of advertising and facilitators), they do not provide appropriate primitives for defining the constructs used in e-commerce.